bibek-17-git/0714-02-CSE-2100./New Project/REFACTORING_REPORT_FOR_NEW_PROJECT.md

 ### Prompt 3.1 — Professional Folder Layout

-> "My Smart Backup Utility currently has everything in main.c.
+> "My File Backup Utility currently has everything in main.c.
 Propose a professional folder structure following software engineering best practices.
 The project uses GTK+ 3.0 for GUI, standard C file I/O for backup copying, and key=value text files for config.
 Group files by responsibility (core logic, rendering, utilities).
 Show the complete tree with a one-line description for each file."

 **Purpose:** To establish a target structure before splitting the monolithic file.

 **Proposed structure adopted:**

 ```
-smart-backup-utility/
+file-backup-utility/
 ├── src/
 │   ├── main/        → entry point only
 │   ├── core/        → business logic (settings, fileops, backup)